If you’re anything like me, you pretty much live out of trousers in autumn and winter.

 My ultimate midi skirt styling tip?
 Invest in some big pants.
 Seriously.
 If you opt for a pencil or bias-cut skirt there is a chance they’ll cling to your stomach and butt, and a good pair of Spanx-type undies will prevent messy pantlines and unflattering bulges.

 So, what’s it to be for you?
 A midi or a mini?
-Let me know in the comments section below!
+Share your outfit snaps with me on Instagram, @styledbyalicex

 Keep rocking it, ladies!